 This might seem strange but, in some states, if you cancel a policy without letting the company know you are switching providers, they have to notify the state that you are uninsured.

-Mostly it’s that easy but here are a few things you should keep in mind before you switch.
+Mostly it’s that easy but here are 8 things you should keep in mind before you switch your car insurance.

-You are allowed to switch at any time.
+You are allowed to switch car insurance providers at any time.
 Car insurance isn’t like a cell phone plan.
 It’s not a contract that you are legally bound to see out for the duration.

 The best time to switch is when you are getting towards the end of the coverage period.
+But that doesn’t mean you can only switch before your policy is going to be renewed.
 Strike the right balance between giving yourself enough time to shop around for a good deal and minimizing possible cancellation costs by switching providers too early into your insurance.

 It might also be worth looking into switching if there is any big change in your situation.
 If you bought a new car, or a second car, or moved house, this could affect your rate and another insurance carrier might be able to get you a better deal.